dhlab-basel/Sipi/docs/introduction.md

   JPEG2000 implementation, it relies on the commercial [kakadu-library](https://kakadusoftware.com), but otherwise it is completely open source on [github](https://github.com/dasch-swiss/sipi).
 It offers special support for multipage PDF's (through a SIPI-specific extensions to the IIIF Image API).
-- SIPI has been designed with long term preservation for images regarded as culutral heritage in mind.
-Thus it offers some unique features fpr this purpose:
+- SIPI has been designed with long term preservation for images regarded as cultural heritage in mind.
+Thus it offers some unique features for this purpose:
   - all file format conversions try to preserve all metadata (EXIF, XMP, IPTC etc.).
 These functionality is based on the open source [exiv2 library](https://www.exiv2.org).
   - SIPI can deal with and convert ICC color profiles based on the [littlecms library](http://www.littlecms.com).